AndreyGermanov/smart_shape/docs/API.md

 ### new SmartPoint()
 Class that represents a single point on the screen.
-Can be created directly using class constructor, but more often they added by using `addPoint`, `addPoints` methods of [SmartShape](#SmartShape) class or interactively when user double-clicks on shape's container.
+Can be created directly using class constructor, but more often they added by using `addPoint`, `addPoints` methods of [SmartShape](#SmartShape) class or interactively using SmartShape context menu.

 **Returns**: <code>object</code> - SmartPoint object that should be initialized by `init` method.
 <a name="SmartPoint+options"></a>